-The 2004 Ontario Budget amended the CETC following the implementation of the new Apprenticeship Training Tax Credit (ATTC).
+The 2004 Ontario Budget proposed to amend the CETC following the implementation of the new Apprenticeship Training Tax Credit (ATTC).
 The CETC continues to be available for qualifying co-op placements.
-However, with respect to qualifying LET work placements, transitional rules apply for apprenticeships in their first 36 months that straddle May 18, 2004.
+However, with respect to qualifying leading edge technology work placements, transitional rules apply for apprenticeships in their first 36 months that straddle May 18, 2004.
 Salaries and wages paid before May 19, 2004 qualify for the CETC, and amounts paid or payable for services performed after May 18, 2004 qualify for the ATTC.

 For apprenticeships not in their first 36 months and for work placements in approved fields of study other than cooperative education programs, no deduction may be claimed for salaries and wages paid after December 31, 2004 and for employment commencing after October 25, 2004.